This website is best viewed in

 They further demonstrate immunomodulatory, anti-inflammatory and cytoprotective properties.
 The growth factors like vascular endothelial growth factor, secreted by these cells bring about angiogenesis.
 These paracrine effects of stem cell transplantation lead to neuroprotection and subsequent alteration in the disease course and progression.

-Stem cell therapy has been shown to be beneficial in prolonging survival, improving respiratory function, muscle strength and bulbar impairment.
+Cell therapy has been shown to be beneficial in prolonging survival, improving respiratory function, muscle strength and bulbar impairment.
 It also has been known to slow down the disease progression and rate of decline of the respiratory function.
-Stem cell therapy has been tested widely and has been repeatedly found to be safe and beneficial in MND.
+Cell therapy has been tested widely and has been repeatedly found to be safe and beneficial in MND.

 A 38 year old female was admitted at out center with a diagnosis of definite MND according to El-escorial criteria.
 When she visited our center, she had hypertonicity in all 4 limbs.
 Right lower extremity had severe spasticity with modified Ashworth grading of 3 while all other limbs it was 1.
 Voluntary control was also affected.
 Reflexes were exaggerated.
 Speech was unclear, with intelligibility score of 3.
 She was independent in her activities of daily living with some modifications and moderate support.
 Functional independence measure score was 98/126.